diagnosis, treatment and medication

 Access Your Online Results Anytime

-Choose your preferred Pharmacy for prescription delivery
+Choose your preferred Pharmacy for medication delivery

 Download DermCafé Info Sheets, bloodwork forms and Sick Notes, and book follow-up appointments when needed